decent-man/lukup/doc/alg.md

   - Print a menu selection to ask for website to search for.
   <!--- Load the skel and dataclass from file(s) for the website chosen.-->
   - Load the config.json for the website chosen.
-  - Get the stuff.
+  - Get the text from the element.
-  - Print formatted output.
+  - Print output.

+2. Window
+  - Take output of Master.
+  - Draw a borderless window with
+    - a big text box 95% the size of the window.
+    - a url button to navigate to the url, if needed.
+  - Use the text output from Master.
+  - Esc/qq to close.

-2. Site-Setup(v2 -- needs Selenium)
+3. Site-Setup(v2 -- needs Selenium)
   - Open the target website with Inspector.
   - Have the user select the parent element which corresponds to the text he is interested in.
   - Save all underlying object model from the selected element into a file. -- Called as skeleton.